ralexander11/acct_legacy/README.md

 8. The Net Asset Value is your current portfolio worth
 9. The Balance Check should always be zero
 10. Type "qty" command, press enter when it asks for a ticker to see for all

-## Econ Sim Instructions
-To get started with the econ sim, run the following command:
-econ.py -u

-To use a custom save file name use the command:
-econ.py -u -db my_econ.db

-Where "my_econ" can be whatever you like.
-Note, if you do not complete at least one full day the save file needs to be removed before loading again.

-1. Type "needs" command.
-This will list the current status of your person's need levels.
-These go down by 1 each day, and if any of them reach 0 then your person dies.
-2. Type "hours" command.
-This will show you how many hours your person has left for the day.
-3. Type "items" then type "Berries".
-This first shows you all the items available.
-Then typing Berries shows you details on the Berries item.
-The main thing to note is the requirements, and the amounts below that.
-The values for the amounts are in order of the list of requirements.
-4. Type "claim" command.
-This lets you claim land for free, but it takes hours.
-Follow the prompts to claim some land.
-5. Type "produce" command.
-This lets you produce an item.
-Try to produce some berries on the land you just claimed.
-6. Type "help" command.
-This lists more commands, explore around and see what is possible!

 ## Dependencies